anttijuu/Graphs/README.md

 ## Courses

-See the accompanying [LuK-courses image](LuK-courses.png) for graphical depiction of the relationships and compare the output of the program to this chart.
-The course map was originally generated using [DOT and GraphViz](https://github.com/anttijuu/tol-courses-graph).
+See the accompanying [LuK-courses image](Courses/LuK-courses.png) for graphical depiction of the relationships and compare the output of the program to this chart.
+The course map was originally generated using [GraphViz](https://github.com/anttijuu/tol-courses-graph).

-Course data is put into a Vertex as the data of it.
+Course data is put into a Vertex as the member data.
 Nodes (vertexes) contain a course object and edges are the recommended or required predecessor relationships between courses.

-If you are not able to build and run the example, see `example-output.txt` file included.
+If you are not able to build and run the example, see [sample output](Courses/example-output.txt) file included.
 Compare the output and the image file to the knowledge you have on graph algorithms to see how they work.
 See the code and try to understand how the code produces the behaviour that we want from them.

 The weight of the edges have no meaning in this case, so the weights for all the edges are set to 1.0.